hempiden/StockAnalysis/Instruction.md

 <img width="1366" height="950" alt="image" src="https://github.com/user-attachments/assets/2449d609-685d-4b31-98a9-a8a8a0f89e8e" />

 Last step on ETL stage, is getting data from staging database to Data Warehouse (DWH).
 Now we need to create database for DWH.
 Run the SQL script below in SSMS to create Database for DWH.
+A copy of this SQL script is available in ETL folder, named "SQL_Create_DWH_Table.sql".

 ```
 USE master;